GDWoody/Pixel-Controllers/bbb_16/jlcpcb/README.md

 Under CERN OHL-S-v2, derivative work must be publicly released as defined in subsection 3.3

 ---
-## BBB 16v2 SMD Controller DIY Instructions
+## BBB 16v2 SMD Controller PCB's and Part Ordering
 Following the instructions below your boards will arrive with only the SMD components fitted.
 To complete them you will also need to get and fit the 'Additional Components'.